Stable cohomology of congruence subgroups: Functor homology

-\begin{remark} The paper \cite{FLS} describes a specific choice of the generator $x$, but it will be convenient for us to (perhaps) change this choice by a unit.
-Let $\tilde{V}$ be a lift of $V$ from $k$ to the length 2 Witt vectors $W_2(k)$, and consider the extension
+\begin{remark} The paper \cite{FLS} describes a specific choice of the generator $x$.
+For Part 2 of this paper, which concerns the case $k=\bF_p = \bZ/p$, it will be convenient for us to (perhaps) change this choice by a unit.